rhaido/ascii-b/README.md

 ### Utilities

 - **genboard** - generate either a matrix/perfboard or a stripboard; execute with **-h** argument for a quick help
-- **reverse** - flip the board from right to left (like turning page); reads from standard input
+- **flip** - flip the board from right to left (like turning page) or upside down; reads from standard input
 - **colorboard** - color the board, reads from standard input. **REMEMBER** - this utility adds colors, and colors are ASCII escape sequences, i.e. it might lead to confusion if not aware
+- **wiring** - show only soldering points and wiring between them
+- **soldepads** - show only soldered pads and mark pads, which can be drilled off with ':'

 ### Examples of Usage
 This command flips the boards upside down and colors it